Ivrea

 Ivrea (/it/; Ivrèja /pms/; Ivrée; Eporedia) is a town and comune of the Metropolitan City of Turin in the Piedmont region of northwestern Italy.
 Situated on the road leading to the Aosta Valley (part of the medieval Via Francigena), it straddles the Dora Baltea and is regarded as the capital of the Canavese area.

 Founded by the Romans under the name "Eporedia," the town became the center of the March of Ivrea during the Middle Ages and briefly served as the capital of the Kingdom of Italy in the 11th century.
 It later became part of the possessions of the House of Savoy.
 In the 20th century, Ivrea gained international recognition as the headquarters of the Olivetti company, a pioneer in technological innovation, known for creating some of the first computers.
 Thanks to Olivetti, the town also became a center of architectural innovation, with the construction of several modernist buildings that reflected the era's progressive spirit.
-On July 1, 2018, the site which is known as "Industrial City of the 20th Century" was listed as a UNESCO World Heritage Site.
+On 1 July 2018, the site which is known as "Industrial City of the 20th Century" was listed as a UNESCO World Heritage Site.

 The town is well known for the Ivrea Carnival, which features the famous Orange Battle as its main event, as well as for its ancient and modern architecture, including landmarks such as Ivrea Castle, Ivrea Cathedral and the Olivetti complex.
 It is also a growing hub for sports, particularly canoeing and kayaking, having hosted several international competitions.

 Etymology

 The Latin name of the city was Eporedia, likely of Celtic origin.
-The toponym may derive from the Celtic deity Epona, specifically from the contraction of the Gaulish terms epo (related to the Ancient Greek hippos, meaning "horse") and reda ("four-wheeled cart").
+The toponym may derive from the contraction of the Gaulish terms epo (related to the Ancient Greek hippos, meaning "horse") and reda ("four-wheeled cart").
 This suggests that Ivrea was already a strategic road station for horse-drawn carriages accessing the Cisalpine region.
 Over time, the name evolved through various forms, including Yporegia, Iporeia, Ivreia, and eventually Ivrea.

 History

-Ivrea and its surroundings have been inhabited since the Neolithic era; the Celts are believed to have had a village in Ivrea from around the 5th century BC.
-However, the town first officially appears in history as an outpost of the Roman Republic founded in 100 BC, probably built to guard one of the traditional invasion routes into northern Italy over the Alps.
-Its Latin name was Eporedia.